Isadore/ts_interface_maker/README.md

-Converts JSON data generally from web api responses and outputs a corresponding typescript interface
+Takes JSON data as input and creates a corresponding typescript interface